 Revenue forecast, company share, competitive landscape, growth factors, and trends

-This report forecasts revenue growth at global, regional, & country levels and provides an analysis of latest industry trends in each of the sub-segments from 2014 to 2026.
-For the purpose of this study, Grand View Research has segmented the global veterinary X-ray market report on the basis of technology, type, modality, animal type, application, end use, and region:
+This report forecasts revenue growth at global, regional & country levels and provides an analysis of the latest industry trends in each of the sub-segments from 2018 to 2030.
+For the purpose of this study, Grand View Research has segmented the global veterinary x-ray market report based on animal type, solutions, portability, technology, type, application, end-use, and region:

 Direct (Capture) Radiography

 Type Outlook (Revenue, USD Million, 2018 - 2030)

 Application Outlook (Revenue, USD Million, 2018 - 2030)

 Orthopedics and Trauma

 End-use Outlook (Revenue, USD Million, 2018 - 2030)